-Wet your palms with water, take the meat mixture and roll it into an oblong shape by gently pressing it together.
-Thread the meat mix into the skewers.
+Wet your palms with water, take the chicken mixture and roll it into an oblong or cylindrical shape by gently pressing it together.
+Thread a skewer through the spiced chicken mix.
 Place the skewers on a lined ungreased baking sheet.

 Note: The nutrition facts below are my estimates.
 If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.